Contact

 Development

-If a property is already connected to the transport, water and electricity networks, a higher value can be achieved than for undeveloped land.
+If a plot of land is already connected to transport, water, and electricity networks, it can achieve a higher value than undeveloped land.

 4